alvarorp00/pautlen/p3/README.md

   `make test_third`

-This rules execute **pruebaMorfo** with it's correspondant source testfile - located at _testfiles/_ - and, helped by **testverify.sh**, a script which process the result of doing `diff -Bb inputfile.txt outputfile.txt`, shows a message with the result of the test.
+This rules execute **pruebaSintactico** with it's correspondant source testfile - located at _testfiles/_ - and, helped by **testverify.sh**, a script which process the result of doing `diff -Bb inputfile.txt outputfile.txt`, shows a message with the result of the test.
 Expected return for diff is '\0'.

 **testverify.sh**
 ```
 #!/bin/bash

 # info: checks if file_source is same to file_result
 # args:
 #     (0): script exec
 #     (1): file_source
 #     (2): file_result